instant-labs/instant-bandit/pages/docs/usage/authoring-experiments.md

   - It selects variants from the active experiment to present to new visitors
   - It does so based on probabilities computed for each variant
   - The metrics `exposures` and `conversions` are used to assess variant performance
-  - It provides a React Context bearing the active experiment and selected variant for the user
+  - It provides a React Context bearing the active experiment and selected variant for the visitor
   - The Context is available via the hook `useInstantBandit`

 ## Metrics and Probabilities Primer